Americano

 "Is an iced americano the same as iced coffee?"

 Not usually.
-An iced americano is made fresh with espresso and cold water over ice.
-Iced coffee in many cafés is brewed coffee that has been chilled before serving.
-Both are cold black coffee, but they come from different brewing methods.
+An iced americano is made fresh with espresso and water over ice.
+Iced coffee is typically brewed coffee that has been chilled.

 "Can I add milk to an americano?"

 Yes.
-A splash of milk or cream is normal.
-If you want a large amount of milk, though, a latte will usually give a better balance.
+A splash of milk or cream is common.
+For a milk-heavy drink, a latte is usually a better fit.

 📌 Good to Know